torsteig/OgreOculusTDT4290G10/README.md

 * The runnable application can now be found in *dist/bin/OgreOculus.exe*.
 * After the initial installation, it is only necessary to build the *OgreOculus* project.

+## Use of project
+* Alter the Ogre model through *OgreModel.cpp*.
+Make sure to add new resources to *resources.cfg*.
+* Physics are handled by a separate loop in *PhysicsLoop.cpp*.
+Please consult this file for further instructions.

 ## Controls
 * Move using <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> or arrow keys.
 * Rotate body using mouse.